spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/01-Activities/09-FlexLayout-Activity/README.md

 * Introduce yourself to 1–2 people next to you.

-* Then using `floats.html` and `floats.css` as a starting point, work together to create the missing CSS necessary to form the layout shown to you on screen.
+* Then using `flex.html` and `flex.css` as a starting point, work together to create the missing CSS necessary to form the layout shown to you on screen.

 * This will not be easy so work at it as best you can.
 This is a challenging activity.
 At the very least, try to increase your understanding of CSS properties.